Agile Manifesto Translation Initiative

 - Are you willing to do the work for free?
 You will of course be credited for your work.

-The Agile Manifesto stands at the very core of our mission (“We support those who explore and apply Agile principles and practices…”).
-Since most people in the world don’t speak english, the Agile Alliance is now focusing on internationalization.
+The Agile Manifesto stands at the very core of our mission "to support those who explore and apply Agile principles and practices."
+This applies to both English and non-English speaking countries.

 Which parts of the manifesto are translated?